verdie-g/crpg/doc/update-mod.md

 21. Replace the ModuleFolder path with your published path
 22. Run `"%MB_CLIENT_PATH%/bin/Win64_Shipping_Client/TaleWorlds.MountAndBlade.SteamWorkshop.exe" C:\PATH\TO\PUBLISHED\MODULE`

-## Code/XML update only
+## Code/XML/Scenes update only

-If you are only updating the code and XML, you can do steps [1-3], then copy the files from `%MB_CLIENT_PATH%` to the already existing published folder and do step 22.
+If you are not updating assets, you can do steps [1-3], then copy the files from `%MB_CLIENT_PATH%` to the already existing published folder and do step 22.